jgauthi/poc_symfony3_fosrestbundle/README.md

 More information on [symfony website](https://symfony.com/doc/3.4/reference/requirements.html).

 ## Features developed in bundles
+### PlatformBundle

-* **PlatformBundle**: Online advert management
+Online advert management.

+* Custom command lines:
+    * `php bin/console advert:list --number=10 --order=DESC`: List Advert Items.
+    * `php bin/console advert:view ID`: View Advert Items.
 * Controller
     * List / add / edit / delete advert
     * List of applications for an advert
 * Features / Configuration used
     * Generate data Fixture (entity): Advert, Category, Skill (with [Nelmio Alice](https://github.com/nelmio/alice))
     * Test units on advert / application entities
 * Services
     * Antispam: Check if the messages are more than 50 characters, otherwise it will be considered like spam.
     * ApplicationMailer: Send an mail to author's advert when a candidate register.
     * Beta: Displays a yellow banner indicating the number of days remaining before the end of the beta.
     * Bigbrother: Send an email to admin if some users post a message.
     * CustomParamConverter: Display param converter from url request.
     * MarkdownTransformer: Convert markdown to html.

+### MyUserBundle
-* **MyUserBundle**: User management with the fos/user-bundle
+BackOffice / User management with the fos/user-bundle.

 * Controller
     * Login / logout / forgotten password...
     * Role management
 * Features / Configuration used
     * Generate data Fixture (entity): Some users with role (admin, author, api access, user)
     * Entity management with the [EasyAdminBundle](https://symfony.com/doc/master/bundles/EasyAdminBundle/index.html) (Symfony BackOffice)
     * In BackOffice, export entity data to csv file with [serializer component](https://symfony.com/doc/3.4/components/serializer.html)

+### MyRestApi
-* **MyRestApi**: Add Rest API implementation with fos/rest-bundle
+Add Rest API implementation with fos/rest-bundle.

 * Controller
     * CRUD
         * [GET] Get advert or application data
         * [POST] Add advert or application with validation data
         * [PATCH] Update some fields in advert
         * [PUT] Update all fields in advert
         * [DELETE] Remove advert
 * Features / Configuration used
     * Query String (QueryParam & ParamFetcher)
     * API Documentation: Using [NelmioApiDocBundle](https://symfony.com/doc/2.x/bundles/NelmioApiDocBundle/index.html) v2.x to generate online doc with Annotations (ApiDoc & FosRest).
     * Security: Authentication by token _(X-Auth-Token)_

 ## Installation WITHOUT docker